 Require Tenant Insurance

-Another way to mitigate risk is to make it condition of rental agreement that the tenant has their own tenant insurance policy.
+Another way to mitigate risk is to make it a condition of the rental agreement that the tenant has their own tenant insurance policy.
 Your insurance will protect your property but not your tenants or their belongings.
 Another reason to require tenant insurance is that if one of your tenants causes damage to someone else’s home, you could be held responsible if they do not have their own personal liability insurance policy.